wyann99/presentation/annual-report/PITCHME.md

 ---
 ## Task List
 ![Clue List](annual-report/assets/cluelist.png)
 ---
-## BI Log Pipeline Background
+# BI Log Automation
-- Most of business log are collected in Mysql tables
-- Painful to operate and query big data
-- Lack of enough BI log

 ---
+## Background
+- Painful to query business data
+- Costly to collect business log
+- Too much engineers effort for generating comprehensive report

+---
 ## New BI Log Pipeline
-- Strict schema log
+- Automation collection for Comprehensive BI log
 - Sink to Hadoop directly for easy query and operate
 - Enhanced feature like realtime report and alerting
+---
+## Schedule
+- Nov, Kickoff by CRM 2.0 and Data Platform team
+- End of Nov, Launch for call center log and BI report
+- Dec, Launch for Guazi App
+- 18-Q1, Launch for Finance products
 ---
 # Next Play at Finance
 ---